LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Priority-queues.md

 [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-018/joelle-maslak/perl6/ch-2.p6) defined a `Priority-Queue` class with a hash of arrays attribute.
 Her class also has a `$!max` scalar attribute, which keeps track of the highest priority in the data structure and makes it possible to pull the highest priority element without having to traverse the keys of the hash.
 Quite clever!

-[Mark Senn](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-018/mark-senn/perl6/ch-2.p6)  is one of the only two persons (well, three including myself) who did not use OOP. implemented two parallel arrays, `@priority` and `@value`.
+[Mark Senn](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-018/mark-senn/perl6/ch-2.p6)  is one of the only two persons (well, three including myself) who did not use OOP.
+He implemented two parallel arrays, `@priority` and `@value`.
 Mark`s code is quite simple and relatively short.

 [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-018/ruben-westerberg/perl6/ch-2.p6) also did not use OOP.
 He created a hash of arrays.